Best Time to Visit Russia

 Spring and autumn though fleeting and capricious, can be spectacular.
 Autumn can be particularly magical, especially in St Petersburg where the whole city is set ablaze with the fiery reds, crimsons and glimmering golds.
 By September, the crowds have shrunk by half but the weather is generally still fine enough to stroll in.
 If you’re planning to take a long-distance train journey, this is the best time to do it as the cabins can get stifling in summer.

-Whatever the weather, as long as you’re prepared, a journey to Russia will be nothing short of magnificent.
-Learn how to pack for your Russian trip.
+Whatever the weather, as long as you’re prepared, a tour to Russia will be nothing short of magnificent.